 Over the long-term, FPA hopes this strategy will beat inflation by 200 bps.
 The volatility would normally be higher than New Income’s but lower than a short-term high yield bond index.
 By way of illustration, Mr. Leggio notes that “in 2015-16, the short-term high yield index (1-5 year) saw a drawdown of 10%, New Income drew down 1%, and the credit-sensitive bonds in New Income – which would be more prominent in Flexible Income – were down a little over 3% before fees.”

 This is a capacity-constrained strategy.
 FPA estimates that they can manage, given current conditions and constraints, about $12 billion between the two iterations of their strategy.
 Currently they have about $7 billion invested.

 The fund carries a $100,000 minimum initial investment and expenses of 0.39% (after waivers for 2019).
-The fund is available for purchase on a variety of platforms (Schwab, Fidelity, TD and so on).
+The fund is available for purchase through 10 brokerages, including major platforms such as Fidelity and TD Ameritrade.
 There is no guarantee that a lower investment minimum option will be available, but it wouldn’t be surprising either.